intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 # Text Generation

-We provide the inference benchmarking scripts for large language models text generation.<br/>
-Support large language model families, including GPT-J, LLaMA, GPT-Neox, OPT, Falcon, CodeGen.<br/>
+We provide the inference benchmarking scripts for large language models (LLMs) text generation, by which several popular models in LLM family, including GPT-J, LLaMA, GPT-Neox, OPT, Falcon, CodeGen, are optimized.<br/>
 The scripts include both single instance and distributed (DeepSpeed) use cases.<br/>
 The scripts cover model generation inference with low precions cases for different models with best perf and accuracy (bf16 AMP，static quantization and weight only quantization).<br/>